 Understand your obligations

-Start by reviewing the Gender Equality Targets Hub.
+Start by visiting the Gender Equality Targets Hub.
 It includes key resources to help you understand your responsibilities and prepare for target selection.

 Plan the pre-reporting process